evilmartians/caddy_rails/README.md

 # Caddy Thruster

 Caddy Thruster is a reverse proxy tool.
-Something like a Thruster
+Something like a `Basecamp Thruster`

 ## Features